icicel/ahn/README.md

 # ĀĤN

-Āĥn is a cypher from English.
+Āĥn is a cypher supporting English, Swedish or German text.
 It is also a separate language.
 At least, it kind of looks like one.